-- Circus Space holds a 3-week long Easter Workshop Festival, featuring master-classes and intensive Workshops for adult circus artists from beginner to professional.
+- National Centre for Circus Arts holds a 3-week long Easter Workshop Festival, featuring master-classes and intensive Workshops for adult circus artists from beginner to professional.
 The festival aims to encourage collaboration and experimentation and to introduce as well as develop a wide range of circus skills and disciplines.

 - Bristol Old Vic Theatre School is working with the UWE Federation and local FE colleges to promote access to training careers.
 This project is aimed at encouraging young people to consider Higher Education and includes presentations on theatre career pathways.

-- Over the last two years Circus Space has run five pilot projects engaging differing groups of elders in circus arts, with partnerships ranging from the Hackney Council Access Team, to Age Well, Recycled Teenagers in Peckham, to the Building Exploratory, and the Silver Festival in Southwark.
+- Over the last two years National Centre for Circus Arts has run five pilot projects engaging differing groups of elders in circus arts, with partnerships ranging from the Hackney Council Access Team, to Age Well, Recycled Teenagers in Peckham, to the Building Exploratory, and the Silver Festival in Southwark.

 - RADA has been working with Lewisham College and City and Islington College to promote theatre training and careers.

 Any higher education institution that wants to charge higher tuition fees for home/EU undergraduates must have an access agreement approved by the Office for Fair Access (OFFA).